 The Chania Venetian Lighthouse was built towards the end of the 16th century by the Empire of Venice to protect the port.
 A strip of land connects the lighthouse and closes the entrance into the port.

 The lighthouse, located at the tip of the long harbor, is worth the walk.
-During the Ottoman Empire's rule the lighthouse was neglected and crumbled.
-Later on it was renovated in restoration activities, and a steeple was added, and the well-known winged-lion was removed.
+During the Ottoman Empire's rule the lighthouse was neglected and crumbled down.
+Later, during its renovation and restoration activities, a steeple was added, and the well-known winged-lion was removed.

 The lighthouse's renovation was completed when Chania was populated with an Egyptian unit, put there by the Ottoman Sultan to assist with the Crete rebellion.
 This is why the lighthouse is now nicknamed, "The Egyptian."

-Today the lighthouse is completed renovated after in 2005 repairs were to damages from World War II and during different earthquakes.
+Today the lighthouse is completely renovated, after in 2005 repairs were made to damages from World War II and during different earthquakes.